Global Fellowship of Confessing Anglicans: Ordination of women

-The ordination of women to holy orders, the offices of deacon, priest (presbyter), and bishop, remains controversial in GAFCON.
+The ordination of women to holy orders and the offices of deacon, priest (presbyter), and bishop remains controversial in GAFCON.
 Among the member churches of GAFCON, there is a diversity of approaches to women's ordination.
-Nigeria only ordains women to the diaconate within limitations; Kenya, Rwanda, South Sudan, and Uganda ordain women as priests.
+Nigeria ordains women only to the diaconate within limitations.
+Kenya, Rwanda, South Sudan, and Uganda ordain women as priests.
+The Province of Myanmar "accepted the ordination of women in principle", but, as of 2002, had not ordained women.
 Kenya and South Sudan have ordained women as bishops.

-In 2006, the Church of Nigeria planned to ordain women to the diaconate, but not as priests or bishops.
-In 2010, the church moved forward with those plans and began to ordain women as deacons, with limitations "for specific purposes like hospital work and school services".
-The Church of Nigeria continues to prohibit the ordination of women as priests or bishops.
+In 2006, the Church of Nigeria planned to ordain women to the diaconate but not as priests or bishops.
+In 2010, the church moved forward with those plans and began to ordain women as deacons, with limitations "for specific purposes like hospital work and school services" The Church of Nigeria continues to prohibit the ordination of women as priests or bishops.

+The Church of Uganda has ordained women as deacons since 1973 and as priests since 1983.
+The Province of the Anglican Church of the Congo permits the ordination of women as deacons.
+In 2003, the Diocese of Boga, in the Congo, ordained the first woman as a priest.
+The Anglican Church of South America has allowed each diocese to permit the ordination of women as priests since 2015.
+The Anglican Church of Uruguay, a diocese of South America, ordained the first women as priests that same year.